Building your business from scratch takes a lot of guts. And stakes become even higher and tougher when you plan to start a fintech business.

 Startups that fail to innovate or adapt to new technologies and market demands quickly become obsolete.

-Consider the rise and fall of P2P payment apps that failed to evolve beyond simple transaction capabilities, which newer apps combined with social features or investment options.
+Consider the rise and fall of P2P payment apps that failed to evolve beyond simple transaction capabilities, or newer apps combined with social features or investment options.

 Keeping a pulse on industry trends, investing in research and development, and being ready to pivot are crucial strategies for maintaining a competitive edge.